AElfProject/AElf/docs-sphinx/reference/chain-sdk/javascript/js-sdk.md

 *You can see how the Web Api of the node works in `{chainAddress}/swagger/index.html`*
 _tip: for an example, my local address: 'http://127.0.0.1:1235/swagger/index.html'_

+parameters and returns based on the URL: `https://aelf-public-node.aelf.io/swagger/index.html`

 The usage of these methods is based on the AElf instance, so if you don't have one please create it:

 ```javascript